 The Master of Counselling (MC) program provides a professional course of study that equips students for a vocation in the mental health sector and in specialized counselling ministries in church and parachurch organizations.
 The Master of Counselling degree program seeks to develop professionals with a capacity for critical and constructive theological reflection on social issues.
 This will include a strong focus on building skills that can help to improve the lives of others through personal engagement, counselling and human service programs.
 Core to the program is the engagement of biological, psychological, relational, and theological issues that impact peoples’ lives.
-The program is designed to help students meet the academic requirements for gaining professional recognition as a member of the Professional Association of Christian Counsellors and Psychotherapists (PACCP), the Canadian Counselling and Psychotherapy Association (CCPA) and the Canadian Professional Counsellors Association (CPCA).
+The program is designed to help students meet the academic requirements for gaining professional recognition as a member of the Professional Association of Christian Counsellors and Psychotherapists (PACCP) and the Canadian Counselling and Psychotherapy Association (CCPA).
 It should be noted that recognition in each of these associations is independent of Briercrest's program and that it is the student's responsibility to pursue such recognition after graduation.

 Credit Hours: 42

 FacultyBerg, Sam DMin